telephon/Neutral/README.md

 Also it is open how primitives will respond correctly to arguments that are `AbstractObjects`.

-A parzicular case is `envirPut` and `envirGet`, primitives that call methods of the base class, so they won't work smoothly with an [environment wrapped in a delegator](https://scsynth.org/t/is-there-an-order-preserving-environment-quark/1881/17)
+A particular case is `envirPut` and `envirGet`, primitives that call methods of the base class, so they won't work smoothly with an [environment wrapped in a delegator](https://scsynth.org/t/is-there-an-order-preserving-environment-quark/1881/17)

 ### Appendix